If you’ve been an ESL teacher for more than five minutes, you’ve probably heard it before:

 That means:

-- Teaching academic language directly—transition words, tone, and phrasing
+- teaching academic language directly—transition words, tone, sentence structure, and phrasing

-- Designing tasks that push higher-order thinking (analysis, synthesis, evaluation)
+- designing tasks that push higher-order thinking like analysis, synthesis, and evaluation

-- Using gradual release so students move from guided to independent work
+- using gradual release so students move from guided practice to independence

 In other words, rigor in ESL classrooms is about providing multiple pathways to the same high-level thinking.